 Promote workforce development in all working lands sector along all points of the supply chain: So often in our quest for farm or forest business viability we are pursuing infrastructure investments.
-We need our focus to shift slightly: from farm viability to farmer viability, business viability to land, water, and forest viability.
+We need our focus to shift slightly: from farm and forest viability to farmer and forester/logger viability, business viability to land, water, and forest viability.
 As we have observed, public investment in infrastructure (manure pits, water quality projects) without an equal investment in farmers and farmworkers does not adequately support farmers, limiting their ability to support the needs of the climate crisis.
 When farms go out of business, we run the risk of losing the value that land brings to climate resilience.

 Our current workforce is ready to rise to the challenge but needs support in developing a business system where becoming a farmer or farmworker, a forester, a logger, a logistics manager at a food hub, is a viable career path that supports the natural lands enterprises that research consistently shows are essential to address our climate adaptation strategies, immediately and into the future.